k1wiit/vulkan-nvidia-window-fix/README.md

 The profile path will be different from Modrinth.
 Navigate to your instance folder and use that path instead of the ModrinthApp path.

 ---

-## Pictures

-> 1. Screenshot of the Modrinth hooks settings screen
-> 2. Screenshot of the Prism Launcher hooks settings screen
-> 3. Screenshot of the game running in borderless window with resource packs active and high FPS visible
-> 4. Screenshot of the in-game Options menu showing VSync as disabled